Authentic Lessons for 21st Century Learning

 Additionally, explain to students that, since its inception, the Great Green Wall initiative has evolved from simply planting a wall of trees to supporting a myriad of conservation strategies.
 This means planting more sustainable crops rather than cash crops, crop rotation methods, sustainable irrigation practices, grazing rotation methods, etc.

 Another important aspect of the Great Green Wall project is raising public awareness.
-For the next activity, explain to students that the United Nations Convention to Combat Desertification has launched a public awareness campaign on the Great Green Wall, called "Growing a Public Wonder."
+For the next activity, explain to students that the United Nations Convention to Combat Desertification has launched a public awareness campaign on the Great Green Wall that is called "Growing a Public Wonder."
 This campaign aims to boost global awareness of the initiative in public spheres, policy debates, media, and cultural sectors, meant to inspire long-term public and private investment in the initiative.
-With this in mind, hand each student a copy of the attached Tweet Up Templates and move to slide 10.
-Invite students to write a tweet about the Great Green Wall using the Tweet Up strategy.
+With this in mind, hand each student a copy of the attached Tweet Up Templates and move to slide 13.
+Invite students to write a tweet, or social media post, about the Great Green Wall using the Tweet Up strategy.
 Students should keep in mind the global awareness initiative and how they can inform the public about the causes and effects of desertification, and how the Great Green Wall combats it.

 Evaluate

-Pass out a copy of the attached Gallery Walk Journal to each student.
+Display slide 14 and pass out a copy of the attached Gallery Walk Journal to each student.
 To start the gallery walk, divide students into groups based on the number of photos hanging in the room.
 There should be one group starting at each photo.
 Give students three minutes at each photo to record in their journals how the photo relates to desertification in the Sahel.
 After one complete round has been made, and every group has visited every gallery photo, have groups return to their first photo.
-Ask a representative from each group explain how their photo is related to desertification in the Sahel with the class.
-Students can turn in their charts as a summative assessment.
+Ask a representative from each group to explain how their photo is related to desertification in the Sahel with the class.

 Resources